MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 **Q: Why are you encouraging the destruction of Game Boys?**

-A: If you can properly complete this mod, you will have destroyed zero Game Boys, as you get a working Game Boy when you finish.
+A: If you can properly complete this mod, you will have destroyed net-zero Game Boys, as you get a working Game Boy when you finish.
+It's also a great way to rehabilitate an otherwise damaged Game Boy, as you only need a few working parts to construct an entirely new working one.
+Let's refurbish those damaged Game Boys!

 **Q: Aren't you contributing to the rising prices of Game Boys by doing this?**